firebearrex/graph-shortest-distance-grpc-server-go/README.md

     successfully deleted, or it does not exist in the server's data store.

 ## Example Runs
+An example run can be found under the res/ folder.
+The example run showcases the typical use cases of using this program, including:
+* Using an incorrect method name
+* Invalid arguments are given
+* Posting new graphs
+* Making queries for computing the shortest distance of two nodes
+* Deleting a graph
+* The requested graph does not exist

 ## Assumptions
 * The graph nodes are represented as numerical values.
 If there are N vertices in the graph, then the values 0, 1, 2,